julvad/transfer_learning_S1_slicks_arctic/README.md

 This repository contains the code, data, and documentation for the project **Transfer learning between Sentinel-1 acquisition modes enhances the few-shot segmentation of natural oil slicks in the Arctic**.

-The associated article is currently in the writing stage.
+The associated article has been submitted.

 ---